-In March Prime announced services originating from Orange and Wagga would end in July to be replaced by a Canberra bulletin.
-Reporters will still be based in each local area but the half-hour bulletins will be compiled from the national capital.
-At least one full-time position will disappear from each centre.
-As Talking Television points out, Prime’s move will effectively mark the end of local television production as rival operators such as NBN, WIN and Southern Cross Ten already have centralised facilities for the provision of local news.
+In March Prime announced services from Orange and Wagga would be replaced by a Canberra bulletin in July.
+Reporters will still be based in each local area but least one full-time position will disappear from each centre.
+As Talking Television says, Prime’s move will mark the end of local television production as rival operators such as NBN, WIN and Southern Cross Ten already centralising facilities for local news.

-According to ACMA, new rules were introduced in January 2008 to cover local content on regional commercial television broadcasters.
-The licence requires broadcasters to show at least 1.5 hours of local content in any given week and a minimum of 12 hours over six weeks.
+The ACMA says new rules were introduced in January 2008 to cover local content on regional commercial television broadcasters.
+The licence requires broadcasters to show at least 1.5 hours of local content in any week and a minimum of 12 hours over six weeks.
 Local content is defined as “material of local significance” which can relate to either “a local area, or to the licensee’s licence area.”
-There seems little doubt licensees will cling to the latter definition as they strip local towns of their ability to produce news.
+Licensees will cling to the latter definition as they strip local towns of their ability to produce news.

 According to its latest annual report, Prime made a profit of $175 million in the year 2008-2009.
-The document noted that while the changeover to digital transmission brings new growth opportunities they lost $5 million a year when the Government’s Regional Equalisation Plan rebates ended.
-The REP was the 2000 brainchild of the Howard Government to defray half the cost of digital conversion for the regional broadcasters.
-At the time it was thought Australia would be fully digital by 2004 but now it won’t happen until 2013.
-But Labor ended the rebate this year.
+The document said the changeover to digital transmission brought new growth opportunities but they lost $5 million a year when the Government’s Regional Equalisation Plan rebates ended.
+The REP was the 2000 Howard Government brainchild to defray half the cost of digital conversion for regional broadcasters.
+It was thought Australia would be fully digital by 2004 but now it won’t happen until 2013.
+Labor ended the rebate this year.

-These are tough times for television.
 Prime wrote off the Orange and Wagga stations as “dinosaurs of the digital age”.
-But it wouldn’t have cost too much to transform them to survive the digital comet and it would have been a great act of faith in regional Australia.
+But it wouldn’t have cost too much to transform them to survive the digital comet and it would have been an act of faith in regional Australia.
 Sky News boss Angelos Frangopoulos, who cut his teeth at Prime in Orange, predicted what will happen in their absence.
 “The reality is that era of proper locally produced regional television pretty much ended a long time ago,” he said.
 “It’s important that regional TV doesn’t perpetuate the mistakes made by regional radio stations and remove so much localism that it has just become a network feed with 1800 numbers and weather inserts attached.”